guidoism/tome/README.md

 * Given the previous point, under normal circumstances, the client should *not* have to do any fancy layout.
 It should just follow commands.
 Layout should have happened beforehand on the server when the document was published.
 * We shouldn't optimize for the possibility of super-wide or super-narrow layouts.
 Normal documents have a width of xxx-xxx characters (Bringhurst) therefore it might make sense to prerender a few common widths in a way in which the author intended and declare defeat for everything else.
 They will still get the content but it should be throught of more as a stream of characters rather than something properly laid out.
 * Plain-text with a fixed-width font should always be a valid document.
 In fact, the generated form of this style document should be identical to one produced by-hand in a text editor.
 * The DVI format is a good starting place to replace HTML for hypertext documents.
-It's compact, simple, and already very close to the ideal of being able to produce a docuemnt with a fixed-width font in a text editor.
+It's compact, simple, and already very close to the ideal of being able to produce a document with a fixed-width font in a text editor.
 (See Section 2.2 of https://tug.org/pracjourn/2007-1/cho/cho.pdf for how to create a DVI document from scratch)
 * Improvements to DVI would be: native UTF-8, hyperlinks (I think people currently use "specials" for this), no need for preamble or postable for plain-text documents, always include the unicode code points even if referring to different glyphs and other semantic improvements needed for accessibility)
 * The standard fonts should be standard and distributed to everyone.
 We don't want to display different fonts to different people because their OS vendor chose to buy fonts from a particular foundary.
 * TeX's standard fonts are a good default, though maybe using the ones optimized for screens rather than printing.
 The unifont is a good fallback for the rest of the unicode glyphs.
 * It's not entirely clear in my head whether navigation controls around the document or website should be provided by the docuemnt or the reader.
 * Dark-mode/light-mode is here to stay and should be configurable on every document.
+* It should be dead-simple to write a reader that ignores formatting and just wants to render plain text.
+It could be as simple as ignoring every byte below 32.

 # Proposal

 * A plain-text UFT-8 document is valid and should be rendered as is with MLModern-typewriter with word-wrapping being client-configurable (given this is a monospaced font clients should also make it easy to swap out with your desired monospaced font)